moneebullah25/generic-c-dsa-algorithms/README.md

 ## Functions:

 - **void TreeNew\_(TreeBase\* t, unsigned int elemsize, int(\*DataCmp)(const void \*key1, const void \*key2, unsigned int keysize), void(\*FreeFunc)(void\* elems))**: This function creates a new binary tree with a given comparison function and memory freeing function.
 It sets up the TreeBase structure with the appropriate values and initializes the binary tree.
 The function takes in a pointer to the TreeBase structure, the size of an element, a pointer to a function that compares data, and a pointer to a function that frees memory as arguments.
-- **TreeBase TreeInsert\_(TreeBase\* t, void\* data)**: This function inserts an element into the binary tree.
+- **TreeNode\* TreeInsert\_(TreeBase\* t, void\* data)**: This function inserts an element into the binary tree.
 It takes in a pointer to the TreeBase structure and a pointer to the element to be inserted as arguments.
 - **bool TreeContains\_(TreeBase\* t, void\* data)**: This function checks if an element is present in the binary tree.
 It takes in a pointer to the TreeBase structure and a pointer to the element to be checked as arguments.
-- **TreeBase TreeRemove\_(TreeBase\* t, void\* data)**: This function removes an element from the binary tree.
+- **void TreeRemove\_(TreeBase\* t, void\* data)**: This function removes an element from the binary tree.
 It takes in a pointer to the TreeBase structure and a pointer to the element to be removed as arguments.
 - **void TreeClear\_(TreeBase\* t)**: This function clears all elements from the binary tree.
 It takes in a pointer to the TreeBase structure as an argument.
 - **void TreeDelete\_(TreeBase\* t)**: This function deletes the binary tree and frees the memory associated with it.
 It takes in a pointer to the TreeBase structure as an argument.
 - **unsigned int TreeSize\_(TreeBase\* t)**: This function returns the number of elements in the binary tree.
 It takes in a pointer to the TreeBase structure as an argument.
 - **bool TreeEmpty\_(TreeBase\* t)**: This function checks if the binary tree is empty.
 It takes in a pointer to the TreeBase structure as an argument.
-- **TreeBase\* TreeMin\_(TreeBase\* t)**: This function returns a pointer to the smallest element in the binary tree.
+- **void\* TreeMin\_(TreeBase\* t)**: This function returns a pointer to the smallest element in the binary tree.
 It takes in a pointer to the TreeBase structure as an argument.
-- **TreeBase\* TreeMax\_(TreeBase\* t)**: This function returns a pointer to the largest element in the binary tree.
+- **void\* TreeMax\_(TreeBase\* t)**: This function returns a pointer to the largest element in the binary tree.
 It takes in a pointer to the TreeBase structure as an argument.
 - **void TreeInOrder\_(TreeBase\* t, const char\* data\_format)**: This function performs an in-order traversal of the binary tree and prints the data in the specified format.
 It takes in a pointer to the TreeBase structure and a string specifying the format of the data as arguments.
 - **void TreePreOrder\_(TreeBase\* t, const char\* data\_format)**: This function performs a pre-order traversal of the tree and prints the data of each node in the specified format.
 The function takes in a pointer to the TreeBase structure and a pointer to a string specifying the format of the data to print as arguments.
-- **void** **TreePostOrder\_(TreeBase\* t, const char\* data\_format)**: This function performs a post-order traversal of the tree and prints the data of each node in the specified format.
+- **void TreePostOrder\_(TreeBase\* t, const char\* data\_format)**: This function performs a post-order traversal of the tree and prints the data of each node in the specified format.
 The function takes in a pointer to the TreeBase structure and a pointer to a string specifying the format of the data to print as arguments.

 ## Templates: